 Le Bop, Le Roc, Le Step and so on are basically just alternative names for Ceroc.
 There may be some minor variations in moves and technique taught between different dance companies, but with many thousands of Ceroc moves to choose from, this is hardly surprising!

 CMJA stands for "Ceroc & Modern Jive Adelaide" :-)

 What happens in a Ceroc class?

 For the first 15 minutes of each class there is a 'Beginner basics' session for people who are completely new to Ceroc dancing.
-In these sessions we explain the basic Ceroc handhold and footwork used, and introduce the idea of leading and following.
+In these sessions we explain the basic Ceroc handhold and introduce the idea of leading and following.
 You should make sure you come to these sessions for at least your first few classes.

 What does 'freestyle' mean?